 When it came to implement the structure for the graph, along with how many edges and vertices (nodes) it had, a pointer to an edge structure needed to be included too.
 A search of the unique city linked list was conducted so that the city member variables of the edge structure could be located, and their string recorded.
 The pointer to the string is then used to find the index.
 Once the number of edges was known, the memory allocated had to be doubled to allow for the two-way roads.
-Luckily Fortunately, the roads were ordered to have the same energy expended value in both directions, so it was as simple as doubling the number.
-However when it came to assigning the values of the edge, a nested for loop was utilised to allow for the reversal of “start” and “dest” city values.
+Fortunately, the roads were ordered to have the same energy expended value in both directions, so it was a simple process doubling the number.
+However, when it came to assigning the values of the edge, a nested for loop was utilised to allow for the reversal of “start” and “dest” city values.

 Shortest Path Algorithm

 The problem this assignment presents requires the use of an algorithm, a logical process in which we can obtain the shortest path between two given cities.
 Perhaps the most well-known algorithm for determining the shortest path within two points of a weighted digraph structure is Dijkstra’s.
-However, as previously mentioned, some roads charge the car driving atop them, which means that the edges associated with them have negative energy expended value.
-This renders Dijkstra’s useless as it does not work with negative edge values.
+However, as previously mentioned, some roads charge the car driving over them, which means that the edges associated with them have negative energy expended value.
+This renders Dijkstra’s invalid as it does not work with negative edge values.
 Looking further, the next reasonable option is the Bellman-Ford algorithm.
 It produces a shortest path using the same weighted digraph, but it can use negative values on the edges to calculate the result.

 Unfortunately, it has a higher time complexity coming in at O(VE) but an advantage is it can also detect negative cycles if it is iterated once more past the point the values don’t change.
 A negative cycle occurs when a path’s edges sum to a negative value, which means in theory it could infinitely loop around the negative edge to become infinitely negative.
 Its operation starts by assuming the distances to all vertices are infinite in relation to a chosen source vertex, which has a value of zero.
 Then from the source, the edges relax, which means that paths of one edge from the source are investigated and the value which the edge stores to get to the next node is stored by the vertex.
 This happens iteratively, meaning that paths of two edges are now eligible and the shortest path found to any particular vertex is stored by it.
 This process happens at most V-1 times.
 That is to say, the number of vertices – 1.

 In order to prevent the algorithm getting stuck in a perpetual negative cycle, logic was applied to prevent the path going back on itself by implementing a visited cities array “nodeCitiesVisitedIndexArray” which stored the index of the city just visited.
-I felt the use of an array here was justified as the list of unique cities being referenced can be adequately accessed by index, and since I didn’t see the need to store the strings in the same array as I could access them with pointers with the index, a matrix wasn’t needed, for example.
+I felt the use of an array here was justified as the list of unique cities being referenced can be adequately accessed by index, and since I didn’t see the need to store the strings in the same array as I could access them with pointers with the index, for example a matrix wasn’t needed.

 Testing